liumz93/PEM-Q/README.md

 # PEM-Q

 PEM-Q is a brand new pipeline built for analysis  of PEM-seq (https://www.nature.com/articles/s41421-019-0088-8/).
-PEM-seq protocol could be found at .
 Comparing with superQ (https://github.com/liumz93/superQ), PEM-seq is a more powerful tool for analyzing repair outcomes of genome editing, including indels, microhomologies, large deletions, vector integrations, and translocations.

 ## Getting Started